erezgeva/libptpmgmt/README.md

 # <u>Using C</u>
 The library is written in C++ and provides a C wrapper.
-Regarding memory:
+A notice regarding memory:
-The classes wrappers, provide a `free` callback which free any memory allocation by the wrpper itself.
+The classes wrappers, provide a `free` callback which free any memory allocated by the wrapper itself.
+With one exception: the functions `ptpmgmt_json_msg2json` and `ptpmgmt_json_tlv2json` allocate string, which you need to free, in your application!
-The user needs to release any memory allocated by itself, as the library and the wrappers do **not** free them!
+You need to release any memory allocated on your application, as the library and the wrappers do **not** free them!
-The functions `ptpmgmt_json_msg2json` and `ptpmgmt_json_tlv2json` allocate string, which the user need to free!
-As C do not provides namespace, the globals are prefix with `ptpmgmt_` or `PTPMGMT_`.
+As C do not provides namespaces, all global functions and global structures are prefix with `ptpmgmt_` or `PTPMGMT_`.

+# <u>C++ and C standards</u>
+The libptpmgmt Library uses `C++11` with [POSIX](https://posix.opengroup.org/), [GNU](https://gcc.gnu.org/onlinedocs/gcc/C-Extensions.html) extensions and [Linux kernel headers](https://kernel.org/).
+The C wrapper use `C99`.
+We try our best to avoid conflict with newer versions of C++ and C. But if you do please notify us.

 # <u>Scripting</u>
 This project uses [SWIG](http://www.swig.org/) to generate wrapper to script languages.